 The battery on the phone sits in at 3,500mAh, and the phone supports Quick Charge 3.0 — meaning it can charge up to 50 percent in 35 minutes.
 It does support Quick Charge 4.0, but you’ll need to buy the appropriate adapter and cable yourself.

 When it comes to software, the phone ships with Android 8.0 Oreo — but HTC says it will update the phone to Android P once the new operating system is available.
 Generally, HTC ships a fairly stripped back version of Android, but it does make some tweaks to things like icons and settings.

-The phone is available for pre-order starting now, with the Translucent Blue version of the phone starting at $800 for the 64GB version and $850 for the 128GB version.
+The phone is available now, with the Translucent Blue version of the phone starting at $800 for the 64GB version and $850 for the 128GB version.
 The Ceramic Black model is also available for $800 for 64GB.
 You can also finance the phone for $34 per month for 24 months.
 It’s certified to work on AT&T, T-Mobile, and Verizon.

 Updated on July 13: Updated with the news that CryptoKitties will be available on the HTC U12 Plus before any other phone.